 A classic aviator style that comes in several colors.
 Metal construction has a lightweight feel and is comfortable on the face.
 Low price.
-Backed by 100% satisfaction guarantee.
+Backed by a 100% satisfaction guarantee.

-Lenses produce a bit of glare in some situations, and have been known to pop out of the frames.
+Lenses produce a bit of glare in some situations and have been known to pop out of the frames.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Aviator sunglasses have been the epitome of cool ever since they were launched in 1936 by Bausch & Lomb.
 Designed to be true aviator sunglasses — i.e., for pilots — they first caught the public’s attention when General Douglas MacArthur was photographed wearing them during World War II.
 They were soon de rigueur for style setters — Elvis Presley was an early adopter, followed by Michael Jackson, and, perhaps most famously, Tom Cruise in Top Gun.

 Ray-Ban is the original Bausch & Lomb line of aviator sunglasses and tends to be the go-to brand, but other top fashion names like Prada, Gucci, and Michael Kors also make high-end aviators, and their slight variations, colors, and styles might suit your face better.
 Top sports and specialist sunglass-makers also have aviator styles in their lineups.